 Growing up in Oshawa meant spending his summers working in Oshawa's General Motors plants.
 This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
 During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as a Parliamentary Secretary in three busy portfolios: Industry, Health and Environment.
 He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established inside a Canadian municipality.

 In recent years, Colin has served as the Conservative Party's Shadow Minister for Canada-U.S. Relations and the Federal Economic Development Agency for Southern Ontario.
 In the 42nd Parliament he served as the Shadow Cabinet Secretary for Canada-U.S. Relations.
 He continues to be deeply involved in all aspects of our national and international industrial, trade and regulatory issues.
 He has remained a tireless supporter of our local and national manufacturing industries since his election to Parliament and is a long-time advocate for several important health-related issues including autism, obesity, natural health products, Hepatitis-C victims, and families affected by Fetal Alcohol Spectrum Disorder (FASD).
-He is currently serves as a member of the House of Commons Standing Committee on Veterans Affairs.

-On the closely-related matter of victim's rights, Colin has, over the past several years, worked closely with several Oshawa and Durham-based criminal justice and victims rights advocates, including Oshawa's own Lisa Freeman, whose father was murdered in Oshawa in the early 1990s, to push for stronger measures which ensure that victims of crime and their families are not adversely impacted by Canada's troubled corrections and parole systems.
+On the closely-related matter of victim's rights, Colin has, for the past several years, worked closely with several Oshawa and Durham-based criminal justice and victims rights advocates, including Oshawa's own Lisa Freeman, whose father was murdered in Oshawa in the early 1990s, to push for stronger measures to ensure that victims of crime and their families are not adversely impacted by Canada's troubled corrections and parole systems.

 On April 24, 2024, at the Oshawa Conservative Association's 20th Annual General Meeting, Colin announced that he will not seek re-election in Canada's 45th general election, expected in 2025.
 He remains on duty and will continue to serve as Oshawa’s MP until that time.